This page includes a list of the best virtual meeting platforms.

 Virtual meeting software is an important tool to connect and work with remote teams.
 These platforms allow you to use video to chat and collaborate, as well as support useful functionality like chat, breakout rooms and screen shares.

-Now that you are familiar with the best virtual platforms for meetings, you can check out our list of fun video conference games and this one with online team building games to play on your next team call.
+Now that you are familiar with the best virtual platforms for meetings, you can check out our list of fun video conference games and this one with free online team building games to play on your next team call.